 Table 2.
-Reported catch and catch limits for by-catch species (Macrourus spp., Rajids and others) in this fishery (Subarea 88.1 and SSRUs 882A-B). see Conservation Measure 33-03 for details.
-Source: fine-scale data. q: Some data in these years is currently quarantined.
+Reported catch and catch limits for by-catch species (Macrourus spp., skates and rays, and others) in this fishery (Subarea 88.1 and SSRUs 882A-B). see Conservation Measure 33-03 for details.
+Source: fine-scale data. q: Some data in these years is currently quarantimed.